robert17/iotf-rtd/docs/libraries/python_cli_for_devices.rst

 * auth-method - Method of authentication (the only value currently supported is "token")
 * auth-token - API key token (required if auth-method is "token")

+If no options dict is provided, the client will connect to the Internet of Things Foundation Quickstart.

 .. code:: python